 Chelsea Flower Show 2016 is a first for London Stone.
-We've suppled stone for gardens in every category: Show, Fresh, Artisan, Trade and even the RHS's own feature garden, Greening Grey Britain.
+This year, we've supplied gardens in every category: Show, Fresh, Artisan, Trade and even the RHS's own feature garden.
 And we've supplied some very bespoke elements.
-Let us show you round.
+Come with us as we show you round.

 The Chelsea Barracks Garden by Jo Thompson won Gold.
 Picture: Jonathan Ward, Ginger Horticulture.

-Precision cutting was the name of the game for Jo Thompson's garden.
+Precision cutting was the name of the game for Jo Thompson's garden, built by Landform Consultants.
 Picture: Jonathan Ward, Ginger Horticulture.

-Jo Thompson's Chelsea Barracks Garden gave us one of the most Bespoke orders we've ever fulfilled for a show garden, from the basaltite, ordered specially from Italy, to the precise curves of the large format paving, which had to marry exactly with the bronzed edging,
+Jo Thompson's Chelsea Barracks Garden gave us one of the most bespoke orders we've ever fulfilled for a show garden.
+Basaltite is known for its mid-grey conformity, making it ideal for urban style, and we ordered it specially from Italy.
+Large format paving incorporated precise curves, which had to marry exactly with the bronzed edging - a challenge our Bespoke Stone Centre rose to magnificently.

 Curved lines etched into the stone echoed ripples in the River Westbourne.
 Picture: Jonathan Ward, Ginger Horticulture.